crocoro-familiy/agent-beat-personagym/README.md

 ## Deployment of the Agent to Google Server

-Following the instructions from the AgentBeats blog, we registered for a Google Cloud account and used it to host our green agent.
+Following the instructions from the AgentBeats blog, we registered for a Google Cloud account with the use of Cloudflare and used it to host our green agent.
 The deployment was successful, and we received a public HTML URL:

 ![Green Agent Host screenshot](image/green_agent_host_google.png "Green Agent Host on Google Cloud")